RepoRap/OpticLaserClamp/README.md

 7)Change COM Port to COM10
 8)Once Arduino is on COM10, Open Clamp.exe
 9)Use GUI to control position of the motor
+Design Files
+1)Clamp.iges file consists of the clamp design which holds threded rod of M-12 size and couples it to the motor 2)Motor.iges file consists of the holder design which couples the motor to the slider